OpenNebula/docs/source/deployment/node_installation/vcenter_node_installation.rst

 If you need to know how to import vCenter clusters, check :ref:`vCenter import tool <vcenter_import_clusters>`.

-Once the vCenter cluster is monitored successfully ON will show as the host status.
-If ERROR is shown please check connectivity and have a look to the /var/log/one/oned.log file in order to find out the possible cause.
+Once the vCenter cluster is monitored successfully, ON will show as the host status.
+If ERROR is shown please check connectivity and have a look to the ``/var/log/one/oned.log`` file in order to find out the possible cause.

 The following variables are added to OpenNebula hosts representing ESX clusters: